 In the Mental Model Mapping Method for Cybersecurity paper we described a method for interviewing Subject Matter Experts, to extract their implicit and explicit understanding of the data that they work with, to create useful, interactive, stereoscopically perceivable visualizations.

-3D visualization may look fancy and scifi, but they must be useful.
+3D visualization may look fancy and scifi, but must be useful.
 Hence the process for creating a useful visualization should be used when creating data layouts for the VDE.

 Please do read the papers where the reasoning behind the creation of the software, the topology layouts and the method for creating these and other layouts are being discussed.